-Invoicing data for the period Oct-21 to Jul-22 has been used to calculate the
+Invoicing data for the period Oct-21 to Jul-22 has been used to calculate the following:

-- The 24 multi-routes contributed circa £2.5m in combined Entry & Exit Revenues from Eligible Quantities over this ten-month period. - Approximately £22.2m was socialised due to the discounts applied. - This contribution is generated from approx. 22.3m kWh of Eligible Quantities. - This is approximately 35% of the potential Entry Eligible Quantities and 18% of the potential Exit Eligible Quantities observed across those routes
+- The 24 multi-routes contributed circa £2.5m in combined Entry & Exit Revenues from Eligible Quantities over this ten-month period. - Approximately £22.2m was socialised due to the discounts applied.

+- This contribution is generated from approx. 22.3m kWh of Eligible Quantities. - This is approximately 35% of the potential Entry Eligible Quantities and 18% of the potential Exit Eligible Quantities observed across those routes

 Clarification was sought from, and provided by CW, about the definition of multi-route.
 It was noted that these routes represented more than half of the eligible routes that are subject to a CNCCD election.
+However, CW confirmed that some of these routes are unused.
 Participants enquired what comprised the Eligible Quantities and whether the units m kWh (i.e. GWh) were correct.
-Participants also sought clarification about what the potential Entry/Exit Eligible Quantities represented and how the quantifications had been made.
 CW said he would re-investigate this area and confirm at the November meeting.